sammuelyee/docs/cartodb-platform.md

 ---
 ## CartoDB Platform

-CartoDB is heavily API driven.
-Most users will design their maps from within the online CartoDB Editor, and then embed those maps using our API into their own websites or applications.

-Additionally, we provide a SQL API to interact with your data, so that you can query your datasets, insert, update or delete records, and CartoDB.js, a JavaScript library that helps you to develop your spatial applications.
+The CartoDB Platform is an open source tool to that enables you to build advanced, dynamic geospatial datasets and scalable maps.
+You can design maps with the CartoDB Editor and use the CartoDB APIs to embed these maps into your own website.
+The CartoDB SQL API interacts with your data so that you can query your datasets and insert, update, or delete records.
+Additionally, the CartoDB.JS (a JavaScript library) is available to help you develop and enhance your spatial applications.

 <ul class="platform-list">
   {% for platform_item in site.cartodb-platform %}